lyrana/iotsummithol/step-003-tsi-env-creation/README.md

 7. Coming to your TSI explorer, your default view should look similar to the image below:
 ![Explorer Landing](../assets/createTsiEnvironment06.png)

-8. Continue to the [next step](../step-004-explorer-intro) for an overview of the explorer
+8. Continue to the [next step](../step-004-explorer-intro) for an overview of the explorer.